-If your circumstances have changed you may need to update your existing Will to reflect this.
-Marriage, entering into a civil partnership or having children are examples of where it is important to review and update your Will.
-There may be other events, such as divorce, ending a civil partnership, buying property or setting up home with a partner, which mean you will want to change your Will.
+If your circumstances have changed, you may need to update your existing Will.
+Marriage, divorce, entering a civil partnership or having children are examples of events which may lead to it being necessary to update your Will.
+If you receive an inheritance, enter a business partnership or buy property, you may wish to take advice as to whether it is necessary to update your Will.

-Even if there has been no apparent change in your circumstances we would recommend a review of your Will at least every five years in case of changes in tax rules or other legislation.
+Even if there has been no apparent change in your circumstances we would recommend a review of your Will every five years in case of changes in tax rules or other legislation.